 It’s not just our kids who need a healthy relationship with tech—we do too.
 The first thing to do if you want your kids to spend less time on screens is to set a good example by putting away your own devices more.
 Don’t want them to have phones at the dinner table?
 You better not either.
-And not only that, but talk with your kids about what you do on the computer and why.
+And not only that, but talk with your kids about digital etiquette what you do on the computer and why.
 Engage them in conversations about the benefits and drawbacks of Instagram or online gaming.
 Be thoughtful in your own habits of picking up and putting down the phone.
 Even when you’re not discussing it with your children, they’ll notice what you do.

 Watch media as a family

 Sharing media can certainly include movie night, but you might also consider viewing TED Talks or YouTube videos, or listening to podcasts with your kids.
 Kids use digital tools in their homework and to learn about the world, so encourage that behavior by consuming educational media with them.
 Here are a few TED Talk suggestions to get you started.
 By making this an activity you do together, you’ll contribute to family bonding.
 Talk to your kids about advertising in apps, on TV, or online and what it means.